matbryan52/microscopy-images-qem/slides.md

 ---

-With reduced sampling, the faster-changing areas of the signal are not resolved.
+With reduced sampling, the denser areas of the signal are not resolved.

 ![height:450 center](figures/sampling.svg)